 Lactic Acid Cleanser

-"Try a lactic acid cleanser to purify, exfoliate, and brighten your skin in one step.
-Lactic acid is gentle enough for most skin types and won’t strip or dehydrate your skin."
+"Lactic acid cleansers purify, exfoliate, and brighten skin in one step," Grant says.
+"Lactic acid is gentle enough for most skin types and won’t strip or dehydrate the skin."

 Vitamin C Serum